 I am a party of two people with requirement for one wheelchair space.
 I begin by selecting ‘two’ wheelchair access seats to ensure my party are sat together.
 In order to let the venue team know how many of my party I require to be wheelchair accessible, I then selection ‘one’ from the drop-down option below.

-Wheelchairs are not permitted on the floor area during standing shows due to crowd movements that may lead to the wheelchair being overturned causing potential injury to patrons.
+Wheelchairs users are not permitted on the floor area during standing shows due to crowd movements that may lead to the wheelchair being overturned causing potential injury to patrons.

 Where can I park that is close to the venue?